 A person faces 1 – 5 years in prison for burglary in the 2nd Degree and 1 - 8 years for any subsequent burglary in the 2nd degree.

-IF YOU OR YOUR CHILD IS ARRESTED FOR A PROPERTY OFFENSE, call The Hirsch Firm now at (678) 561-0411 or fill out the form for a free consultation.
+IF YOU OR YOUR CHILD IS ARRESTED FOR A PROPERTY OFFENSE, call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.